The Smallest Cru, The Biggest Taste

 His feast day, celebrated on January 22, is a moment of deep significance for the farmers.
 On this day, eyes turn skyward: if the sun shines, it is said to herald a bountiful harvest.
 It’s a tradition rooted in generations of agricultural life, where observation of the skies intertwines with prayer and hope.

-Few vineyards are graced with their own chapel in the are of Valpolicella and Valpantena.
+Few vineyards are graced with their own chapel in the area of Valpolicella and Valpantena.
 His presence is symbolized with the flame on his head – a distinguishing feature that identifies him as St. Vincent Ferreri.

 This corner of the countryside of Verona, though picturesque, is not without challenges.
 The nearby Lake Garda creates a unique microclimate, generating sudden and frequent temperature fluctuations that often bring hailstorms—every vintner’s fear.
 The vineyards are particularly vulnerable to this unpredictable weather, and the presence of St. Vincent has long been seen as a spiritual safeguard against such threats.